 If the projects receive environmental clearance, some of the proposed mobility, safety, and connectivity improvements will be constructed using funds from the voter-approved 2016 Mobility Bond.
 The projects are expected to improve approximately 3.3-miles of South Lamar Boulevard between Riverside Drive and US 290 for everyone, whether they walk, bike, drive or take transit.

-South Lamar Boulevard from Riverside Drive to Barton Springs Road
+Funded improvements from Riverside Drive to Barton Springs Road

 This project would provide critical mobility and safety improvements, and reflect the ultimate corridor vision for South Lamar Boulevard: